Find out how present market volatility affects your investments

 One fundamental matrix many investors use is portfolio rebalancing when there is high volatility.
 Portfolio rebalancing is moving closer to the initially decided asset allocation strategy.

-The idea behind asset allocation is to balance risk and return in your portfolio by spreading your investment among different types of assets based on the market conditions.
+The idea behind asset allocation is to balance risk and return in your portfolio by spreading your investment among different types of assets based on market conditions.

 Let’s assume that here you have a SIP of Rs.
 20,000 monthly.
 The asset allocation here is taken in Equity, Gold, and Debt.